andre-janino/JumboStoreLocator/README.md

 ## Design <a name="design"></a> :memo:

-Before discussing the architecture of a system, one must first understand what it is going to be built.
-When presented with a requirement which only states the general purpose of an application without exploring the intricate details and complementing functionalities, it makes sense to first explore how it is currently solved and then evalute what improvements can be made, if any.
+Before drafting the architecture of a system, one must first understand what is being asked to be built and define a scope.
+When presented with a requirement which only states the general purpose of an application without exploring the intricate details and complementing functionalities, it makes sense to understand what is already in place, both in your business and elsewhere, and then evalute what improvements can be made, if any.

 #### State of the art

-When designing a new feature, it makes sense to understand what is already in place, both in your business and elsewhere.
-For Jumbo, such feature is already available, as seen here: https://www.jumbo.com/winkels (powered by google maps).
+A store finder application is already available at Jumbo's website, as seen here: https://www.jumbo.com/winkels.
 Upon loading, it displays all existing stores and allows several different filters:  _`Open now`_, _`Open on Sundays"`_, _`Open until 19/20/21/22`_, _`New store`_, _`Pickup-point`_, _`Store`_, and _`Store + pickup-point`_, as well as _`store type`_ filters*.

-*Note: Either I didn't understand how the _`store type`_ filter works, or there's a bug on it.
-When I filter by "Pick-up point", I still get stores like [Jumbo Den Burg (Texel) Vogelenzang](https://www.jumbo.com/winkel/jumbo-den-burg-texel-vogelenzang?redirect=true), which (as far as I can see) is not a pick-up point.
+**Note: Either I didn't understand how the _`store type`_ filter works, or there's a bug on it.
+When I filter by "Pick-up point", I still get stores like [Jumbo Den Burg (Texel) Vogelenzang](https://www.jumbo.com/winkel/jumbo-den-burg-texel-vogelenzang?redirect=true), which (as far as I can see) is not a pick-up point.*

-On the details of each found store, the user is allowed the following actions:
+On the details pane of each store, the user is allowed the following actions:
 - Favoriting at store.
 - [Visualize store details](https://www.jumbo.com/winkel/jumbo-heinkenszand-stenevate).
 - [Reserve pick-up time](https://www.jumbo.com/INTERSHOP/web/WFS/Jumbo-Grocery-Site/nl_NL/-/EUR/ViewDeliveryOptions-Start?storeUUID=8E0KYx4XCQQAAAFoMTtWMVlg) (if applicable).

-The store information I can work with is provided in a json format, and contains the following fields: _`city`_, _`postalCode`_, _`street`_, _`street2`_, _`street3`_, _`addressName`_, _`uuid`_, _`longitude`_, _`latitude`_, _`complexNumber`_, _`showWarningMessage`_, _`todayOpen`_, _`locationType`_, _`collectionPoint`_, _`sapStoreID`_ and _`todayClose`_.
+The store information we can work with is provided in a json format, and contains the following fields: _`city`_, _`postalCode`_, _`street`_, _`street2`_, _`street3`_, _`addressName`_, _`uuid`_, _`longitude`_, _`latitude`_, _`complexNumber`_, _`showWarningMessage`_, _`todayOpen`_, _`locationType`_, _`collectionPoint`_, _`sapStoreID`_ and _`todayClose`_.

-It seems to have most of the fields necessary to replicate a similar list to the one provided at Jumbo's website, except by the open/close times on other days of the week.
-The _`uuid`_ field would also allow the _`reserve pick-up time`_ button to be implemented.
-The _`store details button`_ seems to require some logic to be applied, for example: when the same _`addressName`_ field is used twice (e.g. Jumbo Hulst Stationsplein *22H* and *30*), the _`street2`_ field is embedded on the url: https://www.jumbo.com/winkel/jumbo-hulst-stationsplein-30.
+It seems to have most of the fields necessary to replicate a similar list to the one provided at Jumbo's website, except by the open/close times on other days of the week and new filtering by new stores.
+The _`uuid`_ field allows for the _`reserve pick-up time`_ button to be implemented, while the _`store details button`_ seems to requires information we not have; for example: when the same _`addressName`_ field is used twice (e.g. Jumbo Hulst Stationsplein *22H* and *30*), the _`street2`_ field is embedded on the url: https://www.jumbo.com/winkel/jumbo-hulst-stationsplein-30.
 This is problematic with the provided test data because *Jumbo Hulst Stationsplein 22H* is missing, so there is no good way to know if the `_street2_` field should be appended or not on the url.

 I also compared Jumbo's store finder with the one provided by Walmart.
-The UI is very similar, having a search-box within the map that displays an expandable list of stores; the main difference being that Walmart's does not have such a wide range of filters and does not display any store until the user provides a location (probably due to the amount of stores).
-The UI also has different quirks in terms of how details of a shop are displayed.
+The UI is very similar, having a search-box within the map that displays an expandable list of stores; the main difference being that Walmart's store finder does not have such a wide range of filters and does not display any store until the user provides a location (probably due to the amount of stores).
+The UI also has different quirks in terms of how the details of a shop are displayed.

 #### Proposed design

 In terms of functionality, the original system offers much more than the scope of this project.
 The filters are very specific and seem to convey that it was something that was built over time, by listening to customer feedback.
-As for the UI: it makes sense to have the search bar within the map, as mobile users do not have much screen real-state and need to have a compact and responsive UI.
+As for the UI: it makes sense to keep the search bar within the map, as mobile users do not have much screen real-state and need to have a compact and responsive UI (although, on a mobile, the search pane should ideally fully replace the map, depending on the screen size).
 Therefore, a simpler but functional version of the existing Jumbo store finder was designed for this project.

 <p align="center">
   <img src="_resources/Jumbo Store Locator.png" title="Proposed design" alt="Proposed design"/>
 </p>

 Geneal premisses:
-- Users are able to log-in through email/password or with a guest user, but for this MVP no registration page is provided (hardcoded users).
+- Users are able to log-in through email/password or with a guest user (for this MVP, no registration page is provided).
-- After logging in, the user is presented with a map centered at the Netherlands, displaying all available stores on a map.
+- After logging in, the user is presented with a map centered at the Netherlands (52.370216,4.895168), displaying all available stores on the map.
-- The map displays a list of found stores (all by default), contains a search panel and allows filtering.
+- The map displays a list of found stores (unfiltered by default), and contains a search panel and allows filtering.
-- The search panel does not display any stores until the user makes his first query.
+- The search panel does not display any stores until the user makes his first interaction (filter, change tabs or click on a marker).
 - When the user clicks on a store on the panel, the map pans and zooms to the location, and the marker icon changes to help the user identify the selected store.
 - When the user clicks on a marker, the search panel scrolls to the selected store to display its detailed information.
+- A selected store has a different marker to make it easier to see the user selection.
 - Users are able to favorite a store.

 The following filters are supported:
 - All stores: query all stores, ordered by distance of the provided address.
 - Closest stores: query the 5 nearest stores, ordered by distance of the provided address.
-- Favorite stores*: query only the favorited stores, ordered by distance of the provided address.
+- Favorite stores*: query the favorited stores, ordered by distance of the provided address.
-- Store types: in combination to the selected filter, the user is able to specify which store types should be fetched: _`store`_, _`pick-up point`_ and _`drive-through of walk-in pick-up point`_ (which I renamed to simply drive-through for brevity; maybe it would be a good idea to add a tooltip to add more info to it?).
+- Store types: in combination to the aforementioned filters, the user is able to specify which store types should be fetched: _`store`_, _`pick-up point`_ and _`drive-through of walk-in pick-up point`_ (which I renamed to simply drive-through for brevity; maybe it would be a good idea to add a tooltip to add more info to it?).

-*Note: the favorite store query is only enabled if the user is logged in; guest users can't favorite a store.
+**Note: the favorite store query is only enabled if the user is logged in; guest users can't favorite a store.*

 The "collapsed" details of a store displays the following info:
 - Title: _`addressName`_.